 Elective courses can come from other tracks of the Data Science & Business Analytics program or from outside the program.
-See Elective Courses page for a sample list.

 Course DSB 7500: Practicum (6 Credits) - Application of theoretical knowledge acquired during the Data Science and Business Analytics program to a project involving actual business problems/opportunities and data in a realistic setting.
 Engages the entire process of solving a real-world data science and business analytics project including: setting the project scope, collecting and processing data, applying analytic methods and presenting the developed solution platform.
 Both the problem statements for the project assignments and the datasets originate from real-world domains.

 - Manage business opportunities from problem/opportunity recognition through delivery and deployment of effective solutions